membraneframework/membrane_tutorials/videoroom/3_SystemArchitecture.md

   + Core
   + Plugins

   We will be using one of its plugins - [RTC Engine plugin](https://github.com/membraneframework/membrane_rtc_engine), which has both the server part (written in Elixir) and the client's library (written in Javascript).
-This plugin provides the implementation of the [Selective Forwarding Unit (SFU)](https://github.com/membraneframework/membrane_rtc_engine) and is adjusted to be used with WebRTC (so it deals with ICE-styled signaling etc.).
+This plugin provides both the implementation of the [Selective Forwarding Unit (SFU)](https://github.com/membraneframework/membrane_rtc_engine) and the signaling server logic (with the usage of ICE protocol).

   ## System scheme
   The diagram below describes the desired architecture of the events passing system which is the part of the system we need to provide on our own: <br>